 If you're expecting a tax refund, the most common advice is that you should file your tax return as soon as possible.
 There is no reason to let the government keep your money any longer.
-But for some filers this year, your early tax return will be delayed because of new laws designed to stop identity theft.
+But for some filers this year, your early tax return will be delayed for a variety of reasons, including new laws, ID theft, and more.

 Over the last few years, identity theft related to taxes has exploded.
 In order to reduce possible losses from identity theft, Congress passed a law that forces the IRS to delay issuing refunds for people claiming certain deductions (the ones most likely used by identity thieves).